FH-CrOSSD/fh-crossd.github.io/docs/installation/backup_database.md

 ??? info "Enterprise Edition"
     The `ArangoBackup` and `ArangoBackupPolicy` custom resources for Kubernetes are considered as [Hot Backup](https://docs.arangodb.com/3.11/operations/backup-and-restore/#hot-backups) (see [here](https://github.com/arangodb/kube-arangodb/issues/507)), which is only available for Enterprise Edition.

 The recommended way for creating a backup using the Community Edition of ArangoDB is to use [`arangodump`](https://docs.arangodb.com/3.11/components/tools/arangodump/) and to restore the backup with [`arangorestore`](https://docs.arangodb.com/3.11/components/tools/arangorestore/).
-You can download the ArangoDB client tools directly from their [website](https://arangodb.com/download-major/).
+You can download the ArangoDB client tools directly from their [website](https://download.arangodb.com/arangodb311/index.html) (download the latest **3.11** package starting with `arangodb3-client`).

+!!! warning "3.12 Incompatibility"
+    Please use the latest client tools for ArangoDB **3.11**.
+ArangoDB client tools 3.12 and newer do **not** work with the ArangoDB 3.11 server.

 !!! info
     You will either need a NodePort Service or an Ingress for the ArangoDB in order to connect to it or you could also create a Kubernetes Job for it.